input-output-hk/engineering/blog/2022-12-05-ghc-js-backend-merged.md

 7. GHCJS supported an extended FFI import syntax allowing Javascript code to be inlined (the FFI import string supports templates of Javascript code with placeholders for arguments).
-This hasn't been ported as adding a Javascript parser to GHC wasn't trivial, and the imported code made no safety guarantees whatsoever.
+This hasn't been ported because adding a JavaScript parser to GHC wasn't trivial, and the imported code made no safety guarantees whatsoever.
 For now, only JS function calls are supported.

 8. Any command-line flag introduced by GHCJS has not been ported.
-We didn't make any change to GHC's command-line in this work except for adding a `-ddump-js` flag.
+We didn't make any change to GHC's command line in this work except for adding a `-ddump-js` flag.
 Other options will be added later as needed.

 9. The JS backend itself hasn't been optimized and we even removed some